 Worth getting out of bed for

-On request, hotel staff can arrange tailored experiences, including a private vineyard tour, excursion with a professional photographer, catamaran hire for two, or a 90-minute tour of Akrotiri (the 'Minoan Pompeii') archaeological site, followed by a seafood lunch.
+Imerovigli does simplicity to the highest standard.
+The beauty of this slumbering village lies not in a crammed itinerary, but in savouring its slow, peaceful pace and sensational vistas.
+Sprinkle your stay with leisurely experiences arranged by hotel staff including a private vineyard tour, excursion with a professional photographer, catamaran hire for two, or a 90-minute tour of Akrotiri (the 'Minoan Pompeii') archaeological site, followed by a seafood lunch.
 Pop across to Skaros Rock, the island’s former capital, to see the church and fortress remains.
 It’s particularly spectacular at sunset.

 Aktaion (+30 22860 22336) is a traditional taverna within walking distance of Grace Hotel, famed for its moussaka.
 Head over to the restaurant at Kapari Natural Resort for amazingly fresh Mediterranean fare, out overlooking the Aegean; menu highlights include squid stuffed with fennel, grilled peppers and smoked cheese.
 For fine fish, try Captain Dimitri’s Taverna (+30 22860 82210) in Oia.
 Koukoumavlos (+30 22860 23807) in Fira is the place to head for adventurous dining that comes with a view.